ufz/ogs/web/content/docs/tutorials/Inclined_bhe_meshing/notebook-inclined_bhe_meshing.md

 In this step, we are going to create the top surface using the python interface of Gmsh.
 To create a point with the built-in CAD kernel, the Python API function `gmsh.model.geo.addPoint()` is used.
-The first 3 arguments are the point coordinates (x, y, z) The next (optional) argument is the target mesh size close to the point The last (optional) argument is the point tag (a strictly positive integer that uniquely identifies the point).
+The first 3 arguments are the point coordinates (x, y, z).
+The next (optional) argument is the target mesh size close to the point.
+The last (optional) argument is the point tag (a strictly positive integer that uniquely identifies the point).
-Here, we have assigned 4 boundary points
+Here, we have assigned 4 boundary points.

 ```python
 # cube surface